 7 Tips to Calm Down after an Anxiety Attack

-In this article, we’ll give you 7 tips to help you calm down and naturally relax yourself at the first symptoms of an anxiety attack.
+Therefore, in this article, we’ll give you 7 tips to help you calm down and naturally relax at the first symptoms of an anxiety attack.

 What is an anxiety attack?

-Anxiety attacks, also known as panic attacks, are really intense reactions that cause a loss of control of some bodily functions.
-Symptoms include:
+Anxiety attacks, also known as panic attacks, are intense reactions that cause a loss of control of some bodily functions.
+As this publication from the Medical Journal of Costa Rica and Central America points out, symptoms include:

 - Sweating and chills

 Anxiety attacks, which vary in degrees of severity, are triggered by catastrophic thoughts.
 They often come on quickly, which is why it’s so important to become familiar with these tips so you can start treating an attack as soon as possible.

 Mindfulness helps create a relaxed state of mind and focus on your body.
 This relaxation technique of Buddhist origin can help you be aware of sensations, thoughts, emotions, bodily states, and the environment around you.